Network Working Group R. Raymond

 using the current WebRTC API.
 Yet, the argument to even consider an

 alternative is that 'it's too late'.
-Imagine trying to argue fixing
+Imagine trying to arguing

 implementation.
-Having a good but simple architecture from the start
+Having a good but simple API architecture from the

-could alleviate a lot of pressure to fix a broken 1.0 in a 2.0
+start could alleviate a lot of pressure fix a broken 1.0 in a 2.0

 release before APIs become entrenched.